ahrchen/digital-garden-knowselfdaily/_notes/VisionOS/Ten Steps Overview of VisionOS By Apple/Step Eight in VisionOS/Step Eight VisionOS.md

 ---
-title: Step Eight VisionOS
+title: Step Eight visionOS
 ---

-### Step Eight VisionOS
+### Step Eight visionOS

 Next Apple recommends that we learn a bit more about Game and Media Development.
 Lets see how we can develop Game and Media experiences in our application.